-But if you think vertically, it is still possible transforming your apartment building roof into a charming outdoor garden and enjoys the flavor of the Mother Nature.
+But if you think vertically, it is still possible to transform your apartment building roof into a charming outdoor garden and enjoy Mother Nature’s flavor.

-Benefits of roof gardening
+Benefits of Roof Gardening

 - Best uses of available places on the roof.

-- No wild animal hazard like deer.
+- No wild animal hazards like deer.

 - Create a private place for passing your leisure.

 Roof gardening can be different based on your design and demand.
-Sometimes it covers the whole roof as a regular garden, and sometimes partial part or sometimes uses pots or raised beds.
+Sometimes it covers the whole roof as a regular garden.
+And sometimes partially uses pots or raised beds.

-It also saves energy by controlling the building temperature in summer and winter season.
-Moreover, it saves your money and the environment.
+It also saves energy by controlling the building temperature in the summer and winter seasons.
+Moreover, it keeps your money and the environment.

-Tips for making a rooftop garden as a beginner:
+Tips for Making a Rooftop Garden as a Beginner:

 First, you must have an open roof to rent or own an apartment in a shared building.

 If you have a roof, the following steps to consider building a roof garden.

-1- Getting permission
+1- Getting Permission